docker/docs/datacenter/ucp/2.2/guides/admin/backups-and-disaster-recovery.md

 lost quorum, you can still take a backup of one of the remaining nodes, but we recommend making backups regularly.

-It is important to note that this procedure is not guaranteed to succeed with no loss of running services or configuration data.
+This procedure is not guaranteed to succeed with no loss of running services or configuration data.
 To properly protect against manager failures, the system should be configured for [high availability](configure/set-up-high-availability.md).